Chris2319/ExpoBoilerPlate/README.md

 5. Alphabetize enums or anything that can be alphabetized
 6. Keep imports clean - any minor structure would do.
 7. Comment large blocks of complex code and keep the comments to the point e.g. // Step 1: Get data // Step 2: Sort date (no hand over needed)
-8. No Friday releases to prod or acc (mail - no accountability)
+8. No Friday releases to prod or acc
 9. No errors or warnings on commits (excluding duplicate code | typo's)
 10. Group code where possible. e.g keep all constants at the top of every block ==> const const loop loop VS const loop const loop.